 - A pinch of salt

 - Begin by crushing the cookies.
-Stack 4-5 cookies overlapping each other on a work surface and crush with a rolling pin, rolling back and forth until cookies are evenly crumbled and have the texture of sand.
+Stack 4-5 cookies overlapping each other on a cutting board and crush them using a rolling pin, rolling back and forth until the cookies are evenly crumbled and have the texture of sand.

-- Transfer ground cookies to a large bowl and repeat with remaining cookies.
+- Transfer the ground cookies to a large bowl and repeat with the remaining cookies.

-- Lay a large piece of plastic wrap on a work surface and transfer half of the mixture to the center of plastic.
+- Lay a large piece of plastic wrap on a work surface and transfer half of the mixture to the center of the plastic.
 Begin pressing the mixture together to form a log.
 Once formed, fold the plastic over the log and continue shaping until it is round and the mixture is tightly packed.
-Wrap ‘kielbasa’ in the plastic wrap and place in the freezer.
-Repeat with second half of mixture.
-Freeze for at least one hour before consuming.
-Store leftover ‘kielbasa’ in the freezer.
+Wrap the ‘kielbasa’ in the plastic wrap and place in the freezer.
+Repeat with the second half of the mixture.
+Freeze for at least one hour before slicing.
+Store leftover kielbasa in the freezer.